Clemson vs. Wake Forest NCAA Football Odds, Plays and Insights | November 20, 2021

 Wake Forest Stats and Trends

-- Wake Forest's games this year have hit the over on five of 10 set point totals (50%).
+- Wake Forest's games this year have gone over the total in five out of 10 opportunities (50%).

-- Wake Forest is 6-4 against the spread and 9-1 overall when the team amasses over 310.0 yards.
+- Wake Forest is 6-4 against the spread and 9-1 overall when the team picks up over 310 yards.

-- This season the Demon Deacons have 12 turnovers, one fewer than the Tigers have takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.